overture-stack/website/markdown/documentation/song/user/api/retrieve.md

 3. **Select Execute**

-Expected responses as well as response codes and descriptions are conveniently documented within Swagger-UI.
+Expected responses, as well as response codes and descriptions, are conveniently documented within Swagger-UI.

 ![Entity](../../assets/swagger_responses.png 'Responses')

 # Programmatic Queries

-Here we provide some examples of how to programmatically retrieve analyses using the Song API.
-If you have any questions or require technical support for your specific use case please reach out to us on our slack channel.
+Here, we provide some examples of how to retrieve analyses using the Song API programmatically.
+If you have any questions or require technical support for your specific use case, please contact us on our Slack channel.

 ## Example 1: Sample ID query

-The following python script performs a search for associated analyses based on a specific sample ID:
+The following Python script performs a search for associated analyses based on a specific sample ID:

 ```python
 url="https://song.virusseq-dataportal.ca"